Pop & Rock Music Artists

 Formation and first album

-Singer/bassist John Wetton and drummer Bill Bruford had worked together in King Crimson from 1972-4, when guitarist Robert Fripp disbanded the group. http://www.dgmlive.com/kc/index.htm? group=wetton& bio=true King Crimson In July 1976, Bruford assisted Wetton on demos for a proposed solo album by the latter (a couple of these demos were later released on Monkey Business ).
+Singer/bassist John Wetton and drummer Bill Bruford had worked together in King Crimson from 1972-4, when guitarist Robert Fripp disbanded the group. http://www.dgmlive.com/kc/index.htm? group=wetton& bio=true King Crimson Wetton and Bruford continued to work together on ideas.
 In September 1976, they worked on forming a band with keyboardist Rick Wakeman , who had previously worked with Bruford in Yes (band)|Yes .
 The project was stopped by Wakeman's label.
 According to Bruford, " A& M Records were unwilling to let their 'star,' Wakeman, walk off with a used, slightly soiled King Crimson rhythm section, and the idea failed." http://www.dprp.net/proghistory/index.php? i=1978_03 DPRP : Counting Out Time : UK - UK

-Bruford and Wetton next asked guitarist Robert Fripp to reform King Crimson. http://www.dgmlive.com/archive.htm? artist=25& show=1172 Robert Fripp on June 18, 1979 in Chicago When Fripp eventually declined, Bruford and Wetton decided that each would bring in a musician of his choice to form a new band.
-Wetton brought in keyboardist/violinist Eddie Jobson , whom Wetton knew from his work with Roxy Music in 1976 – "stealing" him from Frank Zappa . http://www.webcitation.org/query? url= http://www.geocities.com/SunsetStrip/8827/uk.html& date=2009-10-25+10:10:16 U.K. Humbled in U.S.A Bruford recruited guitarist Allan Holdsworth (formerly of Soft Machine and Gong (band)|Gong ) who had played guitar on Bruford's 1977 debut solo album, Feels Good to Me .
+Bruford and Wetton next asked guitarist Robert Fripp to reform King Crimson http://www.dgmlive.com/archive.htm? artist=25& show=1172 Robert Fripp on June 18, 1979 in Chicago When Fripp declined, Bruford and Wetton decided that each would bring in a musician of his choice to form a new band.
+Wetton brought in keyboardist/violinist Eddie Jobson , whom Wetton knew from his work with Roxy Music in 1976 � "stealing" him from Frank Zappa . http://www.webcitation.org/query? url= http://www.geocities.com/SunsetStrip/8827/uk.html& date=2009-10-25+10:10:16 U.K. Humbled in U.S.A

 U.K. released their self-titled debut album in 1978 and followed it with a supporting tour.
-Following two lengthy American tours (June–October 1978), Wetton and Jobson decided to fire Holdsworth over musical differences and Bruford chose to depart as well.
-Bruford soon formed jazz rock fusion (music)|fusion group Bruford and invited Holdsworth to join him.
+Following two lengthy American tours (June-October 1978), first Holdsworth and then Bruford departed U.K. over musical differences, going on to form the jazz rock fusion (music)|fusion group Bruford .

 Trio line-up

 After the departure of Bruford and Holdsworth, U.K. did not bring in another guitarist, instead becoming a trio with drummer Terry Bozzio (another one-time Frank Zappa band member).
 They recorded the studio album Danger Money , released in March 1979, and spent much of that year touring North America as opening act for Jethro Tull (band)|Jethro Tull .
 A live album, Night After Night (UK album)|Night After Night , was recorded in Japan that Spring and released in September.
 Following a final European tour in December 1979, and in spite of plans to record a new studio album in America in March 1980, U.K. disbanded as Jobson and Wetton had different ideas on how the band should develop.
-Jobson wanted UK to go on with more long instrumental pieces, while Wetton thought that performing shorter songs was a better idea. http://www.elephant-talk.com/wiki/Interview_with_John_Wetton_in_Big_Bang_Magazine Interview with John Wetton in Big Bang Magazine Jobson stated that one song in particular was the reason of the band to disband: "When Will You Realize? ", http://www.eddiejobson.com/forum/read.php? f=3& i=1204& t=1178#reply_1204 New UK bootleg / New editions a non-LP B-side (to date still unavailable on CD) featured on the "Night After Night" single, which Wetton would re-record (with slightly different lyrics) in 1980 on his solo album Caught In The Crossfire .
+Jobson wanted UK to go on with more long instrumental pieces, while Wetton thought that performing shorter songs was a better idea. http://www.elephant-talk.com/wiki/Interview_with_John_Wetton_in_Big_Bang_Magazine Interview with John Wetton in Big Bang Magazine Jobson stated that one song in particular was the reason of the band to disband: "When Will You Realize? " http://www.eddiejobson.com/forum/read.php? f=3& i=1204& t=1178#reply_1204 New UK bootleg / New editions, a non-LP B-side (to date still unavailable on CD) featured on the "Night After Night" single, which Wetton would re-record (with slightly different lyrics) in 1980 on his solo album Caught In The Crossfire .

 Aftermath

 Jobson worked with Jethro Tull (band)|Jethro Tull on the album A (Jethro Tull album)|A and went on to a solo career.
-Wetton, following a brief stint with Wishbone Ash (October–December 1980), and the recording of his solo album Caught In The Crossfire (Summer 1980), eventually left E.G. Records to sign with Geffen Records and ex-Yes manager Brian Lane and started Asia (band)|Asia with Steve Howe (guitarist)|Steve Howe , Carl Palmer and Geoffrey Downes .
-Bozzio formed Missing Persons (band)|Missing Persons with his then-wife Dale Bozzio , guitarist Warren Cuccurullo and bassist Patrick O'Hearn – all four also from line-ups with Zappa.
-Holdsworth and Bozzio played together in HoBoLeMa .
+Wetton, following a brief stint with Wishbone Ash (October-December 1980), and the recording of his solo album Caught In The Crossfire (Summer 1980), eventually left E.G. Records to sign with Geffen Records and ex-Yes manager Brian Lane and started Asia (band)|Asia with Steve Howe (guitarist)|Steve Howe , Carl Palmer and Geoffrey Downes .
+Bozzio formed Missing Persons (band)|Missing Persons with his then-wife Dale Bozzio , guitarist Warren Cuccurullo and bassist Patrick O'Hearn � all four also from line-ups with Zappa.
+Holdsworth and Bozzio now play together in HoBoLeMa .

 Legacy project